hanwendong1/VirtualGaming/content/4-Catan.md

 You can trade with other players.
 Make them an offer that they cannot refuse!

-Bank: On default you can give 4 of the same type of card to obtain 1 of any other type.
+Bank: You can give 4 of the same type of resource card to obtain 1 of any other type.

-Bank with Ports: If you have a settlement or city near a port you automatically use that ports specialty.
+Bank with Ports: If you have a settlement or city near a port, you can use that port's specialty.
 If you have 3:1 it means that you can trade 3 of the same type of card to obtain 1 of any other type.
 If you have 2:1, then you can trade 2 of the corresponding type to obtain 1 of any other card.

 **Longest Road**